zchking/docs/pages/katalon-studio/tutorials/pop_up_dialog_issue.md

 What is a pop-up?
 -----------------

-A pop-up is a graphical display area, usually in a form of a small window that appears (“pop-up”) in the foreground of the current interface.
+A pop-up is a graphical display area, usually in a form of a small window that appears ("pop-up") in the foreground of the current interface.

 What are issues with pop-up?
 ----------------------------